Answers to your most common questions

 - There is another student not already in Uni who wishes to take over your room

-- If you have medical circumstances that render the accommodation unsuitable for you.
+- If you develop a medical condition after the start of the contract that renders the accommodation unsuitable for you, and no alternative is available.
 (You will need to supply evidence of this.)

 If you are considering moving out of residence you are strongly advised to contact Residential Services before signing a contract with another landlord.